adblockplus/libadblockplus-android/README.md

 If you are using old APIs, it's also possible to use any of `onLowMemory()` system callbacks: either `Activity#onLowMemory()` or `Fragment#onLowMemory()`.

-Please mind that if you are using `AdblockHelper` (which is in most cases), Adblock Filter Engine exists only in one instance.
+Please mind that if you are using `AdblockHelper` (which is in most cases), AdblockEngine exists only in one instance.
 Having one instance means that you only have to implement one call to `AdblockHelper.get().getProvider().getEngine().onLowMemory();`.
 Thus it's recommended to do the call in `Activity` or somewhere else where you are sure you are not creating multiple instances (e.g. fragments).

 #### Background operations

-By default filter engine will do some background operations like subscriptions synchronizations in background shortly after initialized.
+By default AdblockEngine will do some background operations like subscriptions synchronizations in background shortly after initialized.
 If you want to have ad blocking as optional feature, you should consider use `setDisabledByDefault`

 ```